 When it comes to homeschooling and being with kids all day long, I have to do what I can to limit the amount of extra thinking in my day.
 Second grade math is about my limit, is that normal?
 (Don’t answer.)
 Since I can’t skip over place value notation, skipping over standing in front of the fridge and deciding what’s for lunch is the next best thing I have.

-I recently learned about the idea of a dinner matrix (this is where you assign one type of food to each day of the week.
+I recently learned about the idea of a dinner matrix (this is where you assign a specific food or type of food to each day of the week.
 For example, pasta on Mondays.
 Pick a pasta, any pasta!)
 It was so handy, I thought why not use something similar for lunch?

 My entrees are something simple that I know everyone will like.
 (I save meal time battles for when there are two parents around.)